Clivern/Polars/README.md

 # Scone

-A Set of Functional Primitives for Ruby, heavily inspired by Underscore.js
+A Set of Modules to work with a different Linux Operating System Distributions in Ruby.

 ## Installation